wbcmedia/wbcmedia.github.io/draft.md

 - She changes cassette, presses play again and some loud 80's music blares out
 - Everyone starts to do various levels of star jumps, bends and stretches

+**_Diane_** : Here we go...
+That's more like it.
+Now, come on everybody, follow me.
+That's it Freddie love,
+Now work those biceps
-**_Diane_** : That's it Freddie love, work those triceps, come on Mrs B, I know you can give me more...
+Come on Mrs B, I know you can give me more
+This'll be great for your arthritis Mrs Tripps eh?
+Stanley, Cecil, you really need to get some exercise clothes for next time, I've a friend on Bury Market, tell her Diane sent you
+Here we go.

 - Gideon storms on, having been disturbed by the loud music
 - He hits the stop button and the music dies